hzabun/LLM-PyGame-experiment/prompts.md

 ### Promptv4
 renderPromptv4Text = "Write PyGame code to create a simple render file called 'remder.py' in an object-oriented way for a 2D game.
 The game is already initialized by another file.
 Implement ONLY the render class.
 Do not implement any other class.
 The render class gets instantiated by another class and receives an already filled screen object with a level in it and a character sprite object.
 The render classes task is to implement the characters movement on the level screen.
 The render class has a method called 'run()' which loops forever.
 The 'run()' method detects collision of the character with the platforms on the level, so that the character can stand on the platforms in the level.
 The 'run()' method also records keyboard strokes from the user to move the character left and right and make the character jump. \n"

+### Textv5
+renderPromptv5Text = """Write PyGame code to create a simple render file called 'remder.py' in an object-oriented way for a 2D game.
+The game is already initialized by another file.
+Implement ONLY the render class.
+Do not implement any other class.
+The render class gets instantiated by another class and receives an already filled screen object with a level in it and a character sprite object.
+The render classes task is to implement the characters movement on the level screen.
+The render class has a method called 'run()' which loops forever.
+The 'run()' method detects collision of the character with the platforms on the level, so that the character can stand on the platforms in the level.
+The 'run()' method also records keyboard strokes from the user to move the character left and right.
+Also add the ability to make the character jump.
+The character should fall down after a jump again to show gravity.
+Before drawing the character, reset the screen to it's initial state.\n"""

+### Promptv5
+renderPromptv5Text = "Write PyGame code to create a simple render file called 'remder.py' in an object-oriented way for a 2D game.
+The game is already initialized by another file.
+Implement ONLY the render class.
+Do not implement any other class.
+The render class gets instantiated by another class and receives an already filled screen object with a level in it and a character sprite object.
+The render classes task is to implement the characters movement on the level screen.
+The render class has a method called 'run()' which loops forever.
+The 'run()' method detects collision of the character with the platforms on the level, so that the character can stand on the platforms in the level.
+The 'run()' method also records keyboard strokes from the user to move the character left and right.
+Also add the ability to make the character jump.
+The character should fall down after a jump again to show gravity.
+Before drawing the character, reset the screen to it's initial state.\n"